Written by senior editor Eric, April 2012

-The Phasor has room for massively wide tires.
-The bike we tesed had 3 inch wide rims, but there was clearance for even wider rims….maybe even 4 inch fat bike rims.
-This bike tracks really well with the extra wide 3 inch rims.
+The Phasor frame has room for massively wide tires.
+The bike we tested had 3-inch wide rims, but there was clearance for even wider rims…maybe even 4-inch fat bike rims.
+This bike tracks really well with the extra wide 3-inch rims we tested.
 The extra width made a huge difference in the stability of the bike when I test rode it on off-road trails.
 We at electricbike.com believe in wide tires on electric bikes.
 See our article on tires by clicking here:

 This is a small detail that makes a huge difference.
-But most DIY bikes have exposed wires running across the frame that are very unsightly.
-Wiring is one of the ugliest features of DIY electric bike and on a conversion bike is a hard problem to solve.
+But most DIY bikes have exposed wires running across the frame held down with zip-ties and duct-tape…that are very unsightly.
+Wiring is one of the ugliest features of DIY electric bike, and on a conversion bike it is a hard problem to solve.
 On the Phasor e-bike, the wires are well hidden and protected within the frame.
 Same with the gigantic battery which is also hidden within the frame.
 Because the Phasor Cycle frame is essentially a hollow shell you are able to run wires within the frame and pop them out wherever you desire (with the help of a drill).

-I met David for 15 mile ride through Del Cerro Park, a popular Southern California mountain bike destination on the coastline in Palos Verdes.
-I must say it was a nice change of pace to be riding on an e-bike where the battery was so large that getting stranded out on the trail was almost a non issue.
-With the type of riding we were doing the Phasor had a 25 mile range, even though we were riding with a lot of acceleration and speed up and down hills, the type of riding that is not efficient for electrical systems.
-Having a battery built into the frame so that you dont have to change packs when one pack runs out etc, was a real nicety, and there are only a few high performance bikes I have ridden (Steath Bomber, Optibike) that I had this sensation that I would tire of riding before the bike ran out of battery.
+I met David for 15-mile ride through Del Cerro Park, a popular Southern California mountain bike destination on the coastline in Palos Verdes.
+I must say, it was a nice change of pace to be riding on an e-bike where the battery was so large that getting stranded out on the trail was almost a non-issue.
+With the type of riding we were doing, the Phasor had a 25-mile range, even though we were riding with a lot of acceleration and speed up and down hills, the type of riding that is not efficient for electrical systems.
+Having a battery built into the frame so that you don’t have to change packs when one pack runs out etc, was a real nice feature, and there are only a few high performance bikes I have ridden (Stealth Bomber, Optibike) where I had this sensation that I would tire of riding before the bike ran out of battery.

-In the last few years I have ridden many DIY full suspension mountain e-bikes and have never been that impressed when it comes to trail riding because of the awkwardly mounted battery pack.
-When riding the Phasor the feel of the low mounted battery had a really nice effect.
-The only ohter time I have felt this is when riding an expensive Optibike or Stealth Bomber.
-The weight of the battery becomes a keel that actually makes the bike feel more stable, like a mx motorycle, rather than a wobbly e-bike with weight mounted up high that I am more use to.
-The Phasor makes mountain trail riding fun, quiet and smooth…a rare sensation atleast in my experience of e-bike trail riding.
+In the last few years I have ridden many DIY full-suspension mountain e-bikes, and I have never been that impressed when it comes to trail riding because of the awkwardly mounted battery pack.
+When riding the Phasor, the feel of the low mounted battery had a really nice effect.
+The only other time I have felt this is when riding an expensive Optibike or Stealth Bomber.
+The weight of the battery becomes a keel that actually makes the bike feel more stable, like a MX-motorcycle, rather than a wobbly e-bike with its weight mounted up high…the kind I am more use to.
+The Phasor makes mountain trail riding fun, quiet and smooth…a rare sensation, at least in my experience of e-bike trail riding.

 Phasor Pros vs Bomber

-- Considerably cheaper to build bike of similar performance
+- Considerably cheaper to build a bike of similar performance

-- Versatility in what components you use on bike
+- Versatility in what components you want to use on bike

 - No choice to opt out of the expensive and heavy V-boxx (7.5lbs)

-- Easily can be repaired by replacing components that fail
+- Easily can be repaired by replacing easily sourced components

 - Owner learns bike inside and out by assembling it